2019 McNeese State Cowboys football team

-The 2019 McNeese State Cowboys football team represents McNeese State University in the 2019 NCAA Division I FCS football season as a member of the Southland Conference.
-The Cowboys are led by first-year head coach Sterlin Gilbert and play their home games at Cowboy Stadium in Lake Charles, Louisiana.
+The 2019 McNeese State Cowboys football team represented McNeese State University as a member of the Southland Conference during the 2019 NCAA Division I FCS football season.
+Led by Sterlin Gilbert in his first and only season as head coach, the Cowboys compiled an overall record of 7–5 with a mark of 5–4 in conference play, placing fifth in the Southland.
+McNeese State played home games at Cowboy Stadium in Lake Charles, Louisiana.

-Previous season

-The Cowboys finished the 2018 season 6–5, 5–4 in Southland play to finish in a four-way tie for fourth place.

-On November 20, head coach Lance Guidry was fired.
+On November 20, 2018, head coach Lance Guidry was fired.
 He finished at McNeese State with a three-year record of 21–12.
 On December 5, the school hired South Florida offensive coordinator Sterlin Gilbert as head coach.

 Preseason

 Preseason poll

 The Southland Conference released their preseason poll on July 18, 2019.
 The Cowboys were picked to finish in sixth place.

 Preseason All–Southland Teams

 The Cowboys placed three players on the preseason all–Southland teams.